ISISComputingGroup/ibex_bluesky_core/doc/fitting.md

 lf = LiveFit(fit_method, y="y_variable", x="x_variable", update_every=0.5)

-# Then subscribe to lf.live_fit_plot()
+# Then subscribe to LiveFitPlot(lf, ...)
 ```

 **Note:** that the parameters returned from the guess function must allocate to the arguments to the model function, ignoring the independant variable e.g `x` in this case.
 Array-like structures are not allowed.
+See the [lmfit documentation](https://lmfit.github.io/lmfit-py/parameters.html) for more information.

 #### Option 2: Continued